 Maybe the most important question, though, is: Did the Russian meddling affect the outcome of the election?
 There’s been much debate over the issue, with the mainstream media, led by the New York Times, concluding that the meddling was effective or even decisive in electing Donald Trump.
 But a careful look at and analysis of the facts renders that conclusion highly speculative, even doubtful and seems to be consistent with the bias of whoever is making the conclusion.

 The Russians paid “Several millions,” (no actual figure has ever been provided) for their meddling efforts according to the Special Counsel.
 But “several million” pales by comparison to the 2.4 billion dollars legally spent on the last presidential election (according to the Washington Post), much of it by anonymous American donors, special interests and political action committees, all of it by legitimate homegrown actors — and mostly free of reporting requirements, including huge expenditures in the last two weeks of the election by the Trump campaign from anonymous sources.
-Whether in the big picture the interference made a difference we will probably never know.
+In the 2020 election campaign a total of 10.8 billion dollars was spent, of which 5.2 billion dollars was spent on the presidential race.
+Obviously, the amount spent by foreign actors is absolutely puny and insignificant compared to the amount spent by American political parties, political action committees and wealthy donors.
+Whether in the big picture foreign interference made a difference or can make a difference we will probably never know.
 There is no way for political scientists to measure the impact and they haven’t attempted to do so thus far.
 If they conduct statistical surveys by interviewing a sample of typical voters what questions do they ask?
 How would any voter, responding to an interviewer, be able to identify whether he or she was influenced by any Russian sponsored posting?
 Where is the evidence that the presumed interference made any difference?
 Surely the effect was modest, if not insignificant.
 The comparatively trivial amount spent by the Russian meddlers (“several million” vs. $2.4 billion) raises a serious question about whether they had any material impact.
 None of the interference reached into or influenced the mainstream media, not the televised debates, not the nominating conventions, or the campaign rallies, the major news sources — the country’s newspapers, TV networks and other traditional news outlets.
 Political campaigns are very visible, public affairs; campaigns have to communicate their messages widely, openly and publicly.
 It is very difficult to conduct a stealth political campaign and have any significant effect on elections.
 How many voters actually saw this stuff and how many were influenced?
 It is speculated that Russian posts in social media interfered with the election, but one problem with that theory is that these posts were diverse and did not always specifically support the Trump candidacy and a relatively few even mentioned Trump or Clinton.
 The ultimate question of how many social media followers are actually voters or if they did vote were they influenced remains unanswered, even unanswerable.

 Curiously the political factions who deny that the meddling had any effect on the election come from polar opposite ends of the political spectrum.
 For example, Rachel Stoltzenfoos wrote in the very conservative publication, The Federalist, that “There Is No Evidence Russia Persuaded Anyone to Vote Differently.”
 On the other side of the political divide, Aaron Mate’ agreed.
 In an article in the December 28, 2018, issue of the very left magazine, The Nation, he cited studies that showed that pundits are wrong about Russian social media involvement in the US politics.
 The headline provided this summary of these studies: